Joint source-channel coding with feedback: Introduction

-In \cite{kostina2014varrate}, we treated variable-length data compression with nonzero excess distortion probability.
+In \cite{kostina2015varrate}, we treated variable-length data compression with nonzero excess distortion probability.
 In particular, we showed that in fixed-to-variable-length compression of a block of $k$ i.i.d. source outcomes, the minimum average encoded length $\ell^\star(k, d, \epsilon)$ compatible with probability $\epsilon$ of exceeding distortion threshold $d$ satisfies, under regularity assumptions,

 where $R(d)$ and $\mathcal V(d)$ are the rate-distortion and the rate-dispersion functions, and $Q$ is the standard normal complementary cumulative distribution function.
-The second term in the expansion~\eqref{intro:s} becomes more natural if one notices
+The second term in the expansion~\eqref{intro:s} becomes more natural if one notices that for $Z \sim \mathcal N(0, 1)$,

-As elaborated in \cite{kostina2014varrate}, the expansion~\eqref{intro:s} has an unusual feature: the asymptotic fundamental limit is approached from the ``wrong'' side, e.g. larger dispersions and shorter blocklengths reduce the average compression rate.
+As elaborated in \cite{kostina2015varrate}, the expansion~\eqref{intro:s} has an unusual feature: the asymptotic fundamental limit is approached from the ``wrong'' side, e.g. larger dispersions and shorter blocklengths reduce the average compression rate.

-In this paper, we consider variable-length transmission of a general (possibly analog) source over a DMC with feedback, under a distortion constraint.
-This variable-length joint source-channel coding (JSCC) setting can be viewed as a generalization of the setups in \cite{polyanskiy2011feedback,kostina2014varrate}.
-Related work includes an assessment of nonasymptotic fundamental limits of fixed-length JSCC in \cite{kostina2012jscc,campo2011random,wang2011dispersion}, a dynamic programming formulation of zero-delay JSCC with feedback in \cite{javidi2013dynamicJSCC}, and a practical variable-length almost lossless joint compression/transmission scheme in \cite{caire2004almost}.
-Various feedback coding strategies are discussed in \cite{ovseevich1968capacity,fang1970optimum,chande1998joint,kafedziski1998joint,lu1999progressive,gastpar2003source,manakkal2005source}.
-Practical feedback communication schemes in the literature that implement VLF include \cite{horstein1963sequential,ooi1998fast,ahlswede1971constructive,shayevitz2011optimal}.
+In this paper, we consider variable-length transmission of a general (possibly analog) source over memoryless channels with feedback, under a distortion constraint.
+This variable-length joint source-channel coding (JSCC) setting can be viewed as a generalization of the setups in \cite{polyanskiy2011feedback,kostina2015varrate}, which, as explained above, analyze channel coding and source coding, respectively.
+Related work includes an assessment of the nonasymptotic fundamental limits of fixed-length JSCC in \cite{kostina2012jscc,campo2011random,wang2011dispersion}, a dynamic programming formulation of zero-delay JSCC with feedback in \cite{javidi2013dynamicJSCC}, and a practical variable-length almost lossless joint compression/transmission scheme in \cite{caire2004almost}.
+Various feedback coding strategies are discussed in \cite{ovseevich1968capacity,fang1970optimum,chande1998joint,kafedziski1998joint,lu1999progressive,gastpar2003source,manakkal2005source} while pragramic feedback communication schemes that implement VLF include \cite{horstein1963sequential,ooi1998fast,ahlswede1971constructive,shayevitz2011optimal,schalkwijk1967transmission}.